 Her father spoke to her again.
 But she was determined.
 She stood there, silently.
 Her face rigid, trying her best to control her anger.

-“Asmin Bharadwaj, you’re growing up now…you should learn to keep your temper at bay….anger doesn’t do anyone any good.”
+“Asmin Bharadwaj, you’re growing up now…you should learn to keep your temper in control….anger doesn’t do anyone any good.”